+SC-500-1●★■

-SC-500-1●★■ Biology Grades 10, 11
+Biology

-In this course, students use the Science and Engineering Practices and Crosscutting Concepts of Science to build understanding of: how organisms live and grow (structure and function, growth and development of organisms, and organization for matter and energy flow in organisms); how and why organisms interact with their environment and the effects of these interactions (interdependent relationships in ecosystems, cycles of matter and energy transfer in ecosystems, ecosystem dynamics, functioning, and resilience, and social interactions and group behavior); how characteristics of one generation are passed to the next and how individuals of the same species and even siblings can have different characteristics (inheritance of traits and variation of traits); and what evidence shows that different species are related (evidence of common ancestry and diversity, natural selection, adaptation. and biodiversity and humans).
+In this course, students use the Science and Engineering Practices and Crosscutting Concepts of Science to build understanding of: how organisms live and grow (structure and function, growth and development of organisms, and organization for matter and energy flow in organisms); how and why organisms interact with their environment and the effects of these interactions (interdependent relationships in ecosystems, cycles of matter and energy transfer in ecosystems, ecosystem dynamics, functioning, and resilience, and social interactions and group behavior); how characteristics of one generation are passed to the next and how individuals of the same species and even siblings can have different characteristics (inheritance of traits and variation of traits); and what evidence shows that different species are related (evidence of common ancestry and diversity, natural selection, adaptation, and biodiversity and humans).
 Engineering design is incorporated as students consider technological solutions to real-world problems.
 This course supports environmental literacy and features learning that supports the discipline of Life Science.
-Note: Animals may be dissected in this course.
-Alternatives to dissection are available.